Brutus11111/bash-birthday/README.md

 # bash-birthday

-This is a simple script to show you birthdays and celebrations on the terminal.
+This is a simple script to show you birthdays and holidays on the terminal.
 I set it up to display the ones for today and for tomorrow.

 ## Adding birthdays